hoodlm/loganhooddotcom/resume.md

 # Logan Hood - Software Development Engineer

 I'm at my best as a hands-on-keyboard technical leader and teacher, working in and across an organization to drive engineering excellence.
-To me, effective engineering leadership comes down to helping software teams do the right things, at the right time, in the right way.
+To me, effective software engineering leadership comes down to helping software teams do the right things, at the right time, in the right way.

 ## Professional Experience